InsightDataScience/anomaly_detection/README.md

     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:02", "id": "2", "amount": "1601.83"}

 ### Parameters
-D and T should be parameters of your solution that can be set in your run.sh - as outlined in the provided example under /src.
+D and T separate file or first line in batch_log.json ???

 ### Sample Data
-You can download a medium sized sample data set here:
+You can download a medium sized sample data set here: XXX

-### Other considerations and optional features
+### Optional features
-It's critical that this feature doesn't take too long to run.
-For example, if it took too long to detect

-Monitoring web traffic and providing these analytics is a real business need, but it’s not the only thing you can do with the data.
-Feel free to implement additional features that you think might be useful.

 Feel free to implement additional features that might be useful to derive further metrics or prevent harmful activity.
 These features will be considered as bonus while evaluating your submission.
-If you choose to add extras please document them in your README and make sure that they don't interfere with the above (e.g. don't alter the output of the core feature).
+If you choose to add extras please document them in your `README` and make sure that they don't interfere with the core feature (e.g. don't alter the output of flagged_purchases.json).

 ## Writing clean, scalable, and well-tested code